rr-mrc-bsu/repreoducible-research/README.md

 This is an interactive, 'living', bookdown (https://github.com/rstudio/bookdown) project to build a hands-on resource for pragmatic solutions to reproducibility related issues in biostatistics.
-The book itself acts a learning-by-doing example for its contributers and should be considered permanent WIP.
+The book itself acts a learning-by-doing example for its contributors and should be considered permanent WIP.